 Example 3: Find out the Arithmetic Mean of the Squares of the First n Natural Numbers.

 Sum of Squares of the 1st ‘n’ Natural Numbers = n (n+1) (2n+1)/4

 Their Arithmetic Mean = sum/n

 = (n+1) (2n+1)/4

-It is so because the mean of a set of observations is the value which is the representative of the whole number as well occurs most frequently.
+It is so because the mean of a set of observations is the value that is representative of the whole number as well as occurs most frequently.
 It considers all the values present in the group and averages them dividing observation into two equal parts.

-3. Arithmetic mean is not always ideal, particularly when a single outlier can skew the mean by a big amount.
+Arithmetic mean is not always ideal, particularly when a single outlier can skew the mean by a big amount